AtefeMsb/LeetCode/Graph/notes.md

 ### find cycle in directed graph: using "Disjoint Set" and "DFS".

 # Breadth-first Search
-# BFS is solution for shortest path problems.
+# BFS is solution for SHORTEST PATH problems.
 - Breadth-first search tells you if there’s a path from A to B.
 - If there’s a path, breadth-first search will find the shortest path.
 - If you have a problem like “find the shortest X,” try modeling your problem as a graph, and use breadth-first search to solve.